6.17.2014

 chops and markovich sit down for conversation.

-It used to but I don’t really give a shit anymore.
-To be honest, I look back on everything now and I feel kinda torn about things.
-Growing older and being in a totally different place in my life, I would’ve probably handled a few things differently now.
-But, at the same time, I am who I am now because of those situations.
-I’ve dealt with a lot of bullshit but now have a thicker skin because of it.
-I’ve learned patience.
+It used to.
+I don’t really give a shit anymore.
+To be honest, I look back on everything now and I feel kinda torn about things because I’m a totally different person now, in a totally different place in my life.
+I would’ve definitely handled some of these things differently now.
+Things I’ve done and the reasons I left those companies in the past, I would’ve handled completely different.
+But at the same time, I am who I am now because of those situations, for better or for worse.
+I love who I am and would never change that.
+I dealt with a lot of bullshit and now have a thick skin because of it.
+I’ve learned patience because it’s the problems that end up largely creating who you are.
+But yeah, it’s a tricky thing to look back on after having gone through it all.

-But you’re so important to the development of street skating!
-Yet I’ll see a list of “pioneers” or whatever and your absence is unfortunately quite frequent.
+But you were so important in the development of street skating!
+I always see these lists of “pioneers” floating around and your absence is unfortunately common and a huge oversight.
+That has to be maddening.

-I’ll admit that I do feel overlooked sometimes.
-One possible reason why I don’t pop up on some of these lists could be from where I purposefully checked out of skateboarding for a while.
-It’s easy to forget when you’re out of sight, out of mind.
+I’ll admit that I do feel overlooked sometimes, but it’s easy when you’re out of sight, out of mind.
+One reason I don’t pop up on some of these lists is that I purposefully checked out of skateboarding for a few years.
+There could be something to that, but ultimately, it doesn’t really matter.
+It’s just a piece of wood with wheels on it.
+Whatever.

-Ultimately, it doesn’t matter.
-I had fun skating and I met a lot of amazing people.
-But at the end of the day, skateboarding is what I did, not who I was.
+Don’t get me wrong: Skateboarding is amazing.
+I’ve had a lot of fun doing it and met a lot of amazing people.
+But at the end of the day, skateboarding is what I did, never who I was.

-How’s Elephant going?
+How is Elephant going?
+You guys have quietly built an amazing team of tried-and-true rippers.
 Stoked to see you back in the mix.

 Elephant is amazing.
-It’s good to be part of an operation with someone like Mike who kinda understands what I’ve been through in my career.
-Let’s face it, Mike’s been through quite a number of companies, too. (laughs)
+It’s good to be a part of an operation with someone like Mike who understands what I’ve been through in my career.
+Because, let’s face it, Mike has been through quite a number of companies, too. (laughs)

-Yeah, I was actually going to ask if you guys had any bets on who was going to leave first?
+(laughs) Yeah, I was gonna ask if you guys had any money on who was going to leave first?

 For the record, how many board companies have you ridden for?